 - language agnostic - the interface between client and server is the protocol which is based on simple string arguments, communication streams, and an exit value

 - security by separation - servers may run with special privileges and selectively service unprivileged clients; no more setuid issues

-- help is not far away - it is built into the server
+- help is not far away - help/usage information is available directly from the server

 - runs in userspace - no kernel modules needed

 To connect to one of the services of the debug server:

 Connecting to the debug server on a remote host (buddy):

 Where to Find Out More?